vsmr8009/My_Work/README.md

 ### Day 10(18/05/2021)

-1) Created json server and a json file
+1) Created json server and a json file with customers details
 2) Getting all customers from server
 3) Adding customer to server
 4) Routing and Navigation